 Why was I asked for a $200 volunteer deposit?

 All GVSLL families are required to work one volunteer shift per player.
-Your check will be returned to you when you work your shift.
+Your check will be returned or distroyed at the end of the season if you work your shift.
 For more information on the volunteer commitment, please read the Volunteer Commitment Page.

 Why does my child need to be evaluated?